Coalbrookdale: Industrial Revolution

 The company's main business was producing cast-iron goods.
 Molten iron for this foundry work was not only produced from the blast furnaces, but also by remelting pig iron in air furnaces, a variant of the reverberatory furnace.
-The Company also became early suppliers of steam engine cylinders in this period.
+The Company also became early suppliers of cylinders for Newcomen atmospheric engines from 1723, with upgraded boring facilities in 1734 allowing them to bore larger cylinders reaching 60 inches diameter by 1748 and later 70 inch diameter.
+They installed their own Newcomen engine in 1743 as a water-returning engine, which could be used when the water supply was low to pump water from below the waterwheel to the pond above it.

 From 1720, the Company operated a forge at Coalbrookdale but this was not profitable.
 In about 1754, renewed experiments took place with the application of coke pig iron to the production of bar iron in charcoal finery forges.
 This proved to be a success, and led to the partners building new furnaces at Horsehay and Ketley.
 This was the beginning of a great expansion in coke ironmaking.

 In 1767, the Company began to produce the first cast-iron rails for railways.
 In 1778, Abraham Darby III undertook the building of the world's first cast-iron bridge, the iconic Iron Bridge, opened 1 January 1781.
 The fame of this bridge leads many people today to associate the iron-making part of the Industrial Revolution with the neighbouring village of Ironbridge, but in fact most of the work was done at Coalbrookdale, as there was no settlement at Ironbridge in the eighteenth century.
-Expansion of Coalbrookdale's industrial facilities continued, with the development of sophisticated ponds and culverts to provide water power, and even Resolution, a water-returning beam engine to recirculate this water.
+Expansion of Coalbrookdale's industrial facilities continued, with the development of sophisticated ponds and culverts to provide water power, and in 1781 a beam engine Resolution, replaced the earlier Newcomen water-returning engine.
+This was still an atmospheric engine perating on the Newcomen principle, but it had a separate condenser as per James Watt's patent, and so was more efficient.